riddlemequick/matrix_rotator/README.md

-matrix_rotator
+Matrix Rotator
 ==============

-A creative and easy way to rotate a 2d matrix of any size and shape (90 degree clockwise)
+A creative and easy way in PERL to rotate a 2d matrix of any size and shape (90 degree clockwise)

 Algorithm
-1. swap x axis to y axis
+- swap x axis to y axis
-2. loop in reverse through new x axis
+- loop in reverse through new x axis